BarrettFrost/Smart_menu-project/readme.md

 Sprint 4: functionality testing, Desktop application

 Two goals were achieved for our fourth sprint.
-First, we began debugging/polishing of the m5 and Web App.
+Firstly, we began debugging/cosmetic work on the m5 and Web App.
 Bootstrap was added to our web app at this stage.

 Secondly, we began to work on the Desktop application, meant to represent the restaurant.
 However, we kept the following user story in mind:

 1) [the restaurant user] wants to easily edit their data, so using the service will not be a hassle.

-Accordingly, we decided that besides registration, the restaurant app also needed additional pages to edit its basic info, as well as its menu(covered in above sections).
+Accordingly, we decided that besides registration, the restaurant app also needed user friendly pages to easily edit its basic info and menu(covered in above sections).

 Sprint 5: Full project testing (Late March - April)

 This (final) sprint roughly encapsulated our several weeks of final testing, debugging and polishing.
 Notable changes made during this stage was adding the 'conID' variable.
-We met once a week to test core functionality to ensure that we hadn't broken anything following polish work.
+We met once a week to test core functionality to ensure that we had not broken anything following polish work.

-  b.
-Details of how you evaluated your designs (techniques used & awareness of their limitations)
+How we evaluated our designs
+We primarily relied on a pass/fail technique when evaluating our design. this meant that we would determine beforehand the intended design objectives at the start of each stage/sprint, and follow up with an evaluation of whether those objectives were met at the end of the sprint period (most often coinciding with our meeting schedule).
+Tasks would be broken down to as many constituent parts and steps as possible for clarity.
+For example, even a simple feature like 'to read an mqtt packet' would be broken down into:

+//Sprint goals
+- 1) Can the app save JSON packets to file?
+Y/N
+- 2) Can the app load JSON packets from file?
+Y/N
+- 3) Can the app receive an mqtt message?
+Y/N
+- 4) Can the app parse the mqtt message as a JSON file?
+Y/N

+...and so on.

+We favored this technique for many reasons.
+Firstly, it kept us focused on achieving our core requirements.
+Secondly, it made it easy for all members on the team to communicate and understand the stages of development for each subsystem despite the distribution of work.
+Finally, it ensured that we abided by the agile design principle of 'just good enough', and did not waste manpower on unneccesary feature bloat.

+Some notable limitations was a lack of attention paid to user comfort.
+Our binary pass/fail system was poorly suited to assess more nuanced features like user comfort and interface.
+Another limitation was the lack of emphasis on external input.
+By sticking rigidly to our sprint checklists, rather than more openly assessing quality, the opportunity to receive general feedback was also limited.

+Overall, considering that our goal was to design a prototype, we accept the compromise that our evaluation technique brought.
+It greatly lubricated our workflow, minimizing the impact of the quarantine on our project.
+Working to rigid requirements also kept our development process lightweight and quick, rather than being bogged down with obsessing to work to arbitrary standards.
+However, we acknowledged that it led to an underprioritization of less 'technical' features, like visual work.
+In retrospect, It would have likely been possible to transition from a binary to a scaled detailed assessment criteria, e.g. a evaluation matrix, towards the final stages of the project once the core requirements had been satisfied.

-  c.
-Discussion of Social and Ethical implications of the work
+Social and Ethical Implications of the work

+We consider our project to have minimal social and ethical implications.
+To come to this conclusion, we assessed the following two broad questions:

+Q1 (Data Security) - Would our product involve the use of sensitive personal data, or constitute a potential security risk of unwanted data exposure for users involved, sensitive or otherwise?

+No. Our service uses the following data: consumer dietary preferences, and public restaurant info (name, menu etc).
+User dietary preferences are only stored locally on the device and are inaccessible to others on the service.
+We do not collect any user data for the purposes of analytics.
+While the use of a public mqtt broker is a major privacy issue, it was a requirement of the project.

+Q2 (Ethical impact) - Would our product be, intentionally or otherwise, prejudicing or discriminating, or cause harm towards, particular individuals or communities?

+No. Our product should be used equally by users from all communities.
+As most of the data processing is handled locally on the m5, there is minimal risk of other actors gaining access to such data for unwarranted purposes.

 3. Project Evaluation [800 words]:
   a.
 Reflective discussion of the success of the project